We know that anime shifted from an analogue production process to a digital one.

 The February 2019 issue of Animage apparently had an interview with Tatsuya Nagamine in which he reportedly that Toei Animation as a whole, not just Kitarō, made the shift at this time.
 Fmod91 pointed out to me that the seventh episode of Toei’s Be-Bop Highschool OVA, released 11 December 1998, uses digital painting too, which fits this.

 Second, the use of computers for aspects of the photography/compositing stage has a longer history.
 Some elements of digital photography probably played a role in anime production for the first time in the second episode of The Yearling / Kojika Monogatari (1983).
-This factoid comes from Clements’s Anime: A History, and Renato Rivera Rusca generously chipped in to back it up.
+This factoid comes from Clements’s Anime: A History, and Renato Rivera Rusca generously chipped in to back it up, and Luis Alis pointed me to this column which also mentions it.
 Reportedly, there was some interest, even this early, in using computers to automate in-betweening.
 But the tech required to do this in the early eighties cost an eye-watering amount, making the process a provocative demonstration rather than a viable route forward at the time.

 (As an aside, I’m tickled by the foresight this project displayed.
 Like anachronistic oddities such as Project Cybersyn, it strained its own time’s machinery to breaking-point, but anticipated things which would one day come to pass.)